 - Let water trickle to keep it flowing.

 - Keep the garage door closed.

-Even if you take all the proper precautions, your pipes may still freeze during an extended cold spell.
+Even with taking all the proper precautions, pipes may still freeze during an extended cold spell.
 If that occurs, the best solution is to call a plumber.

 - Do not try to thaw the pipe with an open flame.